dcernst/dcernst.github.io/_posts/2012-12-21-quote-by-r-l-moore-in-1966.md

   - teaching
 format: quote
 ---

-That student is taught the best who is told the least.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>That student is taught the best who is told the least.